benfertig/timestamper/README.md

 ### 11 - Timestamp
 ![src/ts_images/help_images/label_timestamp.png](https://github.com/benfertig/timestamper/blob/main/src/ts_images/help_images/label_timestamp.png?raw=true)
 * This displays the current timestamp.
 The value displayed here will be added to the beginning of your next note.
-To set the timestamp to the timer's current value, press the timestamp button (see 11.1).
+To freeze the current timestamp and set it to the timer's current value, press the timestamp button (see 11.1).
+To unfreeze the current timestamp and resynchronize it with the timer, press the clear timestamp button (see 11.2).

 ### 11.1 - Timestamp button
 ![src/ts_images/help_images/button_timestamp.png](https://github.com/benfertig/timestamper/blob/main/src/ts_images/help_images/button_timestamp.png?raw=true)